Mentoring Scheme

 Adrian Punt, Director, RadEcol Consulting Limited

-Areas of Specialism: An environmental scientist with nearly 20-years’ experience in consultancy support to the nuclear industry.
+Areas of Specialism: An environmental scientist with 20+ years’ experience in consultancy support to the nuclear industry.
 Including Offsite Radiological Impact Assessment, Radioactive Waste Management Arrangements and Expert Advisor, Technical Authorship and Review.
-An RPA2000 Certified RWA, holds a CRadP, Fellow of the Institution of Environmental Sciences, Member of SRP, Member of International Union of Radioecology and Affiliate Member of Chartered Institution of Wastes Management.
+An RWA, holding CRadP and Fellow of the Institution of Environmental Sciences.

 David Simister, Retired, ex Superintending Nuclear Inspector, ONR